ajoslin/angular-promise-tracker/README.md

 * **`tracker` promiseTracker.register(trackerId[, options)**

-  - `trackerId` `{string}` - The unique identifier for this tracker.
-Will register a tracker with this identifier.
+  Registers a new promiseTracker with the given identifier.

   Options can be given as an object, with the following allowed values: